VikSn0w/YouFetch/README.md

   * Now you can choose the bitrate of your audio file
   * Fixed some bugs
   * Better error handling
-    * Updated error handling regarding video resolution and fps selection (will give you an error if no matching stream has been found)

 ### 2.1.0
   * Fixed some bugs